Jets vs. Wild: Betting Trends, Odds, Advanced Stats

 Jets Betting Insights

-- In games it has played as a moneyline favorite with odds of -135 or shorter, Winnipeg has a record of 10-5 (winning 66.7%).
+- This season Winnipeg has won six of its 14 games, or 42.9%, when it's the underdog by at least -105 on the moneyline.

-- Based on this game's moneyline, the Jets' implied win probability is 57.4%.
+- The moneyline for this contest implies a 51.2% chance of victory for the Jets.

-- In 18 games this season, Winnipeg and its opponent have combined for more than 6 goals.
+- Winnipeg's games this season have had more than 6 goals 19 of 34 times.

 Jets vs Wild Additional Info